 How to make pastry cream

-Our fruit tart recipe custard is also easy make.
+Our fruit tart recipe vanilla pastry cream is also easy make.
 We use vanilla cook and serve pudding like Jell-O brand.
 In our opinion, cook and serve pudding has a much better taste than instant pudding, so make sure you try it.
-Replace the milk with Half for this mixture, (we reduce the liquid), then add a bit of vanilla.
+Replace the milk with half and half for this mixture, (we reduce the liquid), then add a bit of vanilla.
 It's the perfect base for our delicate pastries!

 Choose fruit for color and flavor

 Choose any fruit you like.
 We love the color combination of strawberries and or raspberries, blueberries, kiwis or green grapes, and mandarin orange slices.
 Thinly slice the fruit and dry it well before adding atop the custard.
 This is where your inner artist can shine through.
 There are so many ways you can arrange the fruit.

 Finally, we brush a glaze over the top of the fruit.
 It gives it some extra shine and a professional gloss that says "eat me!"

 Try putting like colors together in individual tarts, or go for a combo fruit cocktail look!
 Any way you arrange them, these French fruit tarts will be charming.
 They're one of the best fruit dessert recipes!
 Let us know if you try them!

 Don't forget to pin this recipe for later!
 You can also follow us on Pinterest here!

 Tried this recipe and loved it?
 Comment and Rate it!
 Also send us a picture, WE WANT TO SEE!

 - Select a variety of fresh fruit to give an array of colors.
 We like strawberries raspberries, blueberries, kiwi, green grapes, peaches and mandarin oranges best.
 There are other fruit that will work well also.